Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Schedule Analysis

-- The Rebels have seven wins against Quadrant 3 opponents, tied for the 44th-most in the nation.
+- The Rebels have tied for the 43rd-most Quadrant 3 wins in the country (seven).

 Ole Miss 2022-23 Best Wins